MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-agentless-scanning-vms.md

 ms.date: 01/16/2024
 ---

-# Enable agentless scanning for VMs
+# Enable agentless machine scanning

-Agentless machine scanning in Microsoft Defender for Cloud improves the security posture on machines connected to Defender for Cloud.
+[Agentless machine scanning](concept-agentless-data-collection) in Microsoft Defender for Cloud improves the security posture on machines connected to Defender for Cloud.
 Agentless scanning doesn't need any installed agents or network connectivity, and doesn't effect machine performance.

-- [Learn more](concept-agentless-data-collection.md) about agentless scanning capabilities.
-- [Learn more](auto-deploy-vulnerability-assessment.md) about agentless and agent-based machine vulnerability scanning, and how they fit together.

-You can enable agentless scanning manually as needed.
+When you turn on Defender for Servers Plan 2, or the Defender Cloud Security Posture Management (CSPM) plan, agentless scanning is turned on by default.
+If needed, you can use the instructions in this article to turn on agentless scanning manually.

 ## Prerequisites

-- To use agentless scanning the [Defender Cloud Security Posture Management (CSPM)](concept-cloud-security-posture-management.md) plan, or [Defender for Servers Plan 2](defender-for-servers-introduction.md) must be enabled.
-When you enable one of these plans, agentless scanning is turned on by default.
+- To use agentless scanning the [Defender CSPM](concept-cloud-security-posture-management.md) plan, or [Defender for Servers Plan 2](defender-for-servers-introduction.md) must be enabled.
 - Agentless machine scanning is available for Azure VMs,and for AWS/GCP machines connected to Defender for Cloud.
 - Malware scanning on machines if only available if you're running Defender for Servers Plan 2.
 - Agentless scanning is avilable on Azure standard VMs with: